Career and Technical Education (CTE)

-- The student must be currently enrolled (SY 2021-22) as a 10th grader in a Charles County Public Schools High School.
+- The student must be currently enrolled (SY 2022-23) as a 10th grader in a Charles County Public Schools high school.

-- Step 2 (now): Student AND Parent electronically sign the online application.
+- Student and Parent/Guardian electronically sign the application.

-- Step 3 (March): Complete the Interest Survey.
-Applicants will be contacted.
+- Student completes the Interest Survey, applicants will be contacted.

 - 40% Student interest expressed on Interest Survey

-- 28% Academic performance in ninth-grade and first semester of tenth-grade as it relates to the program of choice
+- 28% Academic performance in 9th grade and first quarter of tenth grade and as it relates to the program of choice

 - 25% Application questions